 - The availability of health care providers—primary care, specialty care, behavioral health, and dental

 - Residents’ access to affordable health care, needed medications, health insurance, and the availability of health care providers that take their health insurance

 - Reliable and easily accessed transportation to health care providers and institutions

 - Cultural sensitivity of health care providers and the ability of residents to understand their health needs and health plan of action

 The Access to Care action team of the Healthy St. Mary’s Partnership is dedicated to improving access to care in St. Mary’s County.
 A variety of organizations and individuals are working together to collaboratively implement evidence-based strategies that will improve access to care for St. Mary’s County residents.

-Next meeting: Tuesday, October 10, 2017 from 3:00 – 4:00 p.m. at Health Connections, located on the 2nd floor of the Outpatient Pavilion of MedStar St. Mary’s Hospital.
-Please note: All action team meetings scheduled for the month of September have been cancelled.
-Members are encouraged to attend the Annual Meeting in lieu of regularly scheduled team meetings.
+Next meeting: Tuesday, November 14, 2017 from 3:00 – 4:00 p.m. at Health Connections, located on the 2nd floor of the Outpatient Pavilion of MedStar St. Mary’s Hospital.

 Does your organization provide transportation support services?
 Please take this quick survey to help inform efforts to improve healthcare access in Southern Maryland!